 Banaue to Batad Rice Terraces Hike

 After my rice terrace photoshoot in Banaue, we continued up the bumpy mountain road to the beginning of our trail for trekking.
 We bid Yazzer goodbye as we would be on foot for the next 3 days going from village to village.
 Joy strapped on my big backpack, Karina took the lead, and Nora and I brought up the rear.
 The trail was great, not very traveled, but good enough to easily find your way.

 This was the main way for many of the villagers to transport things in and out of the village of Pula, which was to be the destination for our lunch break.
 I learned that Joy and Karina travel this trail often as they have relatives in these villages that they visit quite often.
 However, they normally transport bags of sweet potatoes when they visit.
 All of a sudden my little backpack that Joy was carrying seemed rather luxurious.

-Pula was a typical Ifugao village whose life seemed to center around the terraces and other agriculture.
-Kids were running around everywhere as there was no sign of adults as we walked into town.
-Nora explained that the adults go out and work in the terraces or woodworking during the day while the kids are in school.
+Pula was a typical Ifugao village whose life seemed to center around terraces and other agriculture.
+Kids were running around everywhere and there was no sign of adults as we walked into town.
+Nora explained that the adults go out and work on the terraces or woodworking during the day while the kids are in school.
 We stopped for a lunch break and ate the food we had been carrying with us.

 Pula to Cambulo Hike

-As an adult I have developed a fear of heights – so I simply tried to focus on the back of Nora’s shoes as I concentrated on every step of the 12 inch wide terrace wall.
-Unfortunately at this point I wasn’t doing much looking around at scenery since it would invoke my panic.
+As an adult I have developed a fear of heights – so I simply tried to focus on the back of Nora’s shoes as I concentrated on every step of the 12-inch wide terrace wall.
+Unfortunately at this point I wasn’t doing much looking around at the scenery since it would invoke my panic.

 As we drank our beer, they laughed at the blister on my thumb.
 They thought it was hilarious that my hands could be so wimpy that I would get a blister from a walking stick….yes – even I think that sounds pathetic.